 - 1. Attach a hose from a city water faucet to the city water connector in the water center on the left (driver) side of your coach. - 2.
-Open the Gravity Fill door to provide adequate air venting and avoid pressure buildup. - 3.
 Turn the tank fill valve to the WATER TANK FILL position.

-4. Tank is full when water begins to flow from the overflow vent tube beneath the coach.
+3. Tank is full when water begins to flow from the overflow vent tube beneath the coach.